tkzic/internet-sensors/README.md

 * Twitter streaming API in Max
 * Sending tweets from Max using curl
-* Sending tweets from Max using ruby*
+* Send and receive Tweets in Max using ruby*
 * Speech to text in Max
 * A conversation with a robot in Max
 * Playing bird calls in Max